 This study focused on the impact of value co-creation on a project's success and stakeholder's satisfaction.
-The survey data were collected only for the overall effect of value-co-creation on the project's success and stakeholder's satisfaction.
+The survey data were collected only for the overall effect of value co-creation on the project's success and stakeholder's satisfaction.
 Therefore, we suggest that future studies on value co-creation in project management should also consider investigating the type of value co-creation strategy or approach that has a higher impact.
 In addition, we suggest further studies on the proposed model with a larger sample size from different countries and industries.
-Finally, we suggest that our model be further tested using the CB-SEM approach.
+Finally, we suggest that our model be further tested using the Covariance-based structural equation modelling (CB-SEM) approach.